tijldeneut/Security/README.md

 * rdpstrip.py: Automated MitM script for non-NLA Remote Desktop sessions
 * snmpAutoenum.py: Automated, multi-threaded SNMP scanner, including parsing with configurable rules
 * SubnetScanner.py: This script tries to find reachable subnets on a given network
+* DumpSomeHashes: Two scripts to demonstrate how Windows retrieves hashes from the registry